Header top banners

 I have an appointment scheduled, but I am not able to oversee the installation physically, what should I do?

-As a homeowner, you should be present for the installation.
+As a homeowner, you should be present during installation.
 Alternatively, you may authorise a person aged 18 years old and above to supervise the installation.
-You may download the owner authorisation form.
-Please email the completed form to ask@netlinknbn.com.
+Please complete and upload the Owner Authorisation Form when submitting the appointment booking form.
+If you have left out the Owner Authorisation Form during booking, please upload the completed form in the "Contact Us" page, under the "Homeowners" category again.

 How will fibre be installed in my home if it is a new development?